drcscodes/drcs.codes/content/python/projects/markov-chains.md

 | **y** | 0.01 | 1.00 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 |
 | **z** | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 | 0.01 |

-#### Prediction using a Markov model.
+#### Prediction using a Markov Chain Model.

 Given a Markov chain model of a source, we can compute the probability that the model would produce a given string of letters by applying the chain rule.
-Simply stated, we walk the transitions in the Markov chain and multiply the trasition probabilities.
-For example, the rpobability that "Big C, Little C" would be produced by our model, we would get the following probabilities from the transition matrix:
+Simply stated, we walk the transitions in the Markov chain and multiply the transition probabilities.
+For example, to compute the probability that "Big C, Little C" would be produced by our model, we would get the following probabilities from the transition matrix and compute their product:

 ```
 p(b, i) = .12